 Karoichi is a large fish market in Tottori City where you can buy fresh local seafood or try out eating it in one of the attached restaurants.
-Beside the warehouse is a museum dedicated to area crabs and the industry that relies on them.
+A museum dedicated to area crabs and the industry that relies on them is next to the warehouse.

 The Tottori Sand Dunes are Japan's only large dune system.
 The dunes stretch along the coast east of Tottori City for 16 kilometers.
 The area is strikingly at odds with the rest of Japan which is known more for its humidity and rain.